| Title: | Conduct Sensitivity Analysis with Continuous Exposures and Binary or Continuous Outcomes |

 Either "reject" if the value a is deemed not plausible/compatible, "feasible" if the value a is deemed so, else a list containing a p-value and dataframe of matched sets that have contribution to the test statistic sorted in order of smallest mean reduction followed by smallest variance reduction.

-# Load the data data <- treat_out_match # Solve by the separable algorithm solution <- binary_thresh_attribute(data$treat, data$complain, data$match_ind, gamma = 0, thresh = log(3.5), a = 5, trans = identity)
+# Load the data data <- lead_crime # Solve by the separable algorithm solution <- binary_thresh_attribute(data$log_lead, data$complain, data$matched_sets, gamma = 0, thresh = log(3.5), a = 5, trans = identity)# Load the data data <- lead_crime # Solve by the separable algorithm solution <- binary_thresh_attribute(data$log_lead, data$complain, data$matched_sets, gamma = 0, thresh = log(3.5), a = 5, trans = identity)

 A helper that takes a gurobi model object outputted from dose_attributable_general or dose_thresh_attributable_one_sided and changes the Delta parameter.
 Saves computation time by directly editing the constraint involving Delta without having to reinitialize the other constraints that are kept the same.
 Outputs a list analogous to output from dose_attributable_general or dose_thresh_attributable_one_sided.

-change_Delta(model, Delta, direction = "equal", TT)
+change_Delta(model, Delta, direction = "equal", TT)change_Delta(model, Delta, direction = "equal", TT)

 model |